nezvers/GameSystemsInC/README.md

 ![](https://raw.githubusercontent.com/nezvers/TileMap/master/resources/TileMapSystem.gif)

+Does not support animated tiles, that's out of project scope.
+But it would be appreciated on such contribution to the project.
 Take a look into header files for comments.
 As it's still in last development steps there's still some 'std::cout' for double checking.
 Repository includes *.cbp which is Code::Blocks project file.